Data Security¶

 Custom Configuration¶

-Masking via Element Attributes
+Masking via Element Attributes¶

-Add the data-gc-privacy
+You can add the data-gc-privacy

 attribute to elements that need to be masked, supporting the following four attribute values: